Policies of the VTH

 Agricultural animal and equine owners may pull their trailers through the security gate to park on the east side of the hospital.
 If you need to park your trailer for more than a few hours, you may be directed to a “longer term” lot.

 The designated area for pet walking is found east and across the access road from the front entrance of the VTH.
 Plastic “Doggie Bags” are available for picking up pet feces, in the pillars found next to the road in the barked area.

 Eating, Drinking, and Smoking in the VTH

-The policies regarding eating, drinking, and smoking in the VTH are designed to keep us in compliance with safety standards.
+The policies regarding eating, drinking, and use of tobacco products in the VTH are designed to keep us in compliance with safety standards.
 Eating or drinking in the examination rooms, diagnostics room, patient wards, surgery, anesthesia, or radiology where contamination of food may occur present a risk for ingesting hazardous material with the food.

 Clients may visit patients with the approval of their doctor.
 Visits may not be allowed in such areas as isolation or intensive care wards.
 Normal visiting hours are between 10:00am and 6:00pm Monday through Friday.
 Medical circumstances may require that visits be scheduled at a specific time.

 Visits outside normal visiting hours must have special approval.
 If you do receive approval for visits outside our regular business hours, you will need to page the on-call intern to let you in the hospital.
 This can be done from the in-house phone located on the right hand wall in the area between the sliding doors at the front entrance.